-The bacteria that cause toothache are very sensitive toward antibacterial properties of various substances.
+The bacteria that cause a toothache are very sensitive toward antibacterial properties of various substances.
 Onion is another organic antibacterial and antiseptic way to remedy an aching tooth.
 All you need to do is cut a piece of the onion of appropriate size, so it fits in your mouth and let it sit comfortably on the tooth or gum that needs attention.
-Eating an uncooked onion every day is also a natural remedy for toothache (21).
+Eating an uncooked onion every day is also a natural remedy for a toothache (21).

 7. Wheat Grass Juice

 Acupressure has been around for centuries and is used as an alternative mechanism for curing various pains and situations.
 It keeps its basis on the internal energy that flows through a human body.
 And believe it or not, these old-age techniques can be used for even curing or reducing the intensity of something as complex as toothaches.
 For that, we first need to find the exact spot to work on.
 According to research, this spot is located on the apex when the index finger and the thumb are brought together.
 You need to locate the point and then apply an unwavering pressure on this spot for about 5 seconds.
-While doing this, keep your breathing steady and relax yourself (23).
+While doing this, keep your breathing steady and relax (23).

 9. Guava Leaves

 Guava is an amazing fruit.
 It is used in a wide variety of food preparations and is also enjoyed raw.
 But apart from its use on the plate, the guava itself along with its bark, roots, and leaves is of high medicinal importance, used for curing and remedying various problems.
-The leaves, however, are widely used to cease toothaches, You can chew on the leaves in case of a severe toothache to stop it from hurting and annoying the living daylights out of you (24).
+The leaves, however, are widely used to ease toothaches, You can chew on the leaves in case of a severe toothache to stop it from hurting and annoying the living daylights out of you (24).

 10. Thyme Or Oregano